 Patrons will be welcome to come in and enjoy a glass of wine, even while perusing the retail store’s aisles for the specialty items Degel will display.

 Before Degel started his PastaBar retail business, which will sell items at Americano, he ran café and catering operations for the Google offices in Chicago’s Fulton Market neighborhood, and prior to that, was an executive chef for Lettuce Entertain You Restaurants, also in Chicago.

 He said during the pandemic only a few dozen people were still working in person at the Google offices – down from the about 1,400 he was used to serving before.
 He formally left Google in June, and now has been running the PastaBar business for months, selling his products at the Woodstock and Crystal Lake farmers markets.

 “I’ve tried to forge this identity for PastaBar that is somewhere between traditional Italian and like Italian-American, if that make sense,” Degel said.
 “The most popular thing I do is what I call Sunday Sauce.
 It’s basically Sunday gravy, like Sunday lunch at grandma’s house.”

 He makes a traditional pesto, among other flavors, and said the ticketed dining events Americano puts on “won’t always be pasta.”

 “In November, we’re talking about what we’re calling ‘burgers and burgundy,’ a really awesome cheeseburger, and we’ll have a bunch of different pinot noirs by the glass,” Degel said.

-The store has been open for drinks and shopping Wednesdays through Fridays, but is closed this week for some more renovation work before opening back up next week, Scordato said.
-It has plans to expand the hours later in the fall.
+The store has been open for drinks and shopping Wednesdays through Fridays, and has plans to expand hours.